 - The lodge staff are hired predominantly from surrounding local villages.
 Our hospitality training offers employment with higher income and opportunity than local farming activities.

 - Local villagers and farmers surrounding the Aggressor Safari Lodge and bordering Wilpattu National Park are offered financial incentives to bring wild animals they would normally trap, poach, or eat to the Sri Lanka lodge for release back into the Kalaoya River and Wilpattu Park ecosystem.
 Rescued species have included crocodile, mouse deer, tortoise, freshwater turtles/terrapins, peacocks, water and land monitor lizards, and hares.

 - Solar power is used to reduce our carbon footprint.

-Aggressor Adventure’s conservation charity of choice is the Sea of Change Foundation.
+Aggressor Adventures® supports the Sea of Change Foundation, their conservation charity of choice.
 The foundation was founded by Aggressor’s CEO Wayne B. Brown with the mission to create positive change in the natural world we all love to enjoy and explore.
-One hundred precent of all funds raised go directly to conservation projects around the world focusing on three key focus areas: Coral Reefs – Restoration and Resilience; Ocean Pollution – Public Awareness & Action; Threatened Species and Habitats.
+One hundred percent of all funds raised go directly to conservation projects around the world focusing on three key focus areas: Coral Reefs – Restoration and Resilience; Ocean Pollution – Public Awareness & Action; Threatened Species and Habitats.